dhis2/dhis2org-prototype/README.md

 ### Functionality
 This is **not** a functional prototype.
 Interactive elements, like menu items, do not work.
 This prototype should be used for design specs only: spacing, colors, fonts etc.

+### Markup
+These examples are not intended to be examples of or suggestions regarding HTML markup/structure.